Stichting-AllianceBlock-Foundation/lmaas-liquidity-staker/README.md

 ## RewardsDistributionRecipient.sol

 Helper contract with only one modifier, checking whether a caller is eligible of making changes to the StakingRewards contract.

+## sdk directory
+*Please do not audit this one, not used in the project*

 ## Usage
 ```